 Continued Professional Development

 I am committed to ongoing training and professional development and attend seminars, workshops and additional trainings , which help me to broaden my knowledge and skills enabling me to work with a wider range of clients' difficulties.
-Some of the recent trainings I have been on include: Working with Insecure and Disorganised Attachment with Professor Jeremy Homes; Preventing burn out and vicarious trauma; Making trauma therapy safer with Babette Rothschild.
+Some of the recent trainings I have been on include: The neuroscience of therapeutic attachment and Catalysing brain change: Transforming adversity into Learning and Growth with Linda Graham; Working with Insecure and Disorganised Attachment with Professor Jeremy Homes; Making trauma therapy safer with Babette Rothschild.

 Other Relevant Experience

 As well as being a self employed therapist working full time in private practice, I have previously worked with children and young people aged between 16-19 as a Student Counsellor.
 I am experienced working with the variety of issues that young people face.
 I have delivered workshops and training to staff and externally on a variety of topics i.e. Self harm and Young People; Struggling with Eating difficulties, Engaging with therapy, to help support other staff in their role.